 Certificants must satisfy CE requirements in pharmacy technician-specific subject matter.
 In order to qualify as pharmacy technician-specific, a CE program's objectives must assess or sustain the competency critical to pharmacy technician practice stated in PTCB’s Pharmacy Technician Certification Examination Blueprint

-CPhTs who are unsure about whether or not PTCB will accept a CE activity may submit the Continuing Education Pre-Approval Request Form for CE pre-approval to PTCB, during the following months: January-February, May-June, and September-October.
+CPhTs who are unsure about whether or not PTCB will accept a CE activity may submit the Continuing Education Pre-Approval Request Form for CE pre-approval to PTCB, during the following months: January, May, and September.
 Requests must include sufficient information to demonstrate that the CE activity pertains to pharmacy technician-specific subject matter.
 Pre-approval requests received outside of these months will not be reviewed.

 Continuing Education Documentation

 CPhTs must maintain their own records of CE hours earned during each recertification period, and are responsible for maintaining these records for at least one (1) year after the certification cycle ends.
 Acceptable documentation of participation in a college course may be either a transcript or a grade report.
 For in-service projects or other CEs for which a certificate of participation is not available, the supervising pharmacist or instructor must complete the Universal Continuing Education Form.